Fiery-necked nightjar: Vocalization

 The fiery-necked nightjar is best known for its very distinctive song.
 It consists of a series of mellow notes that many say sounds like "Good Lord, deliver us deliver us deliver us".
 This song is often preceded by a wind-up call.
 However, they can sometimes sing this wind-up call for a very long period and never switch to the full song.
 The fiery-necked nightjar's song is usually only heard at dusk and dawn to attract mates before their breeding season.
 They become much less vocal during the breeding season in order to attract less attention to their breeding grounds.
 Any singing heard during breeding season is often produced by a fiery-necked nightjar that has yet to find a mate.
 They can be observed singing from various perches, like trees, fence posts, and elephant grass, and are occasionally found singing from the ground.

 The fiery-necked nightjar often uses the "chuck" call as an alarm to inform other fiery-necked nightjars of possible danger.
 The "chuck" call is also used when foraging.

 The "wooting" call is used by adult fiery-necked nightjars to help direct chicks away from danger.
-When they hear this call, the chicks,as young as a couple days old, will immediately scurry towards the sound.
+When they hear this call, the chicks, as young as a couple of days old, will immediately scurry towards the sound.

 The chicks produce quick "wee-you" calls at 1 second intervals.
 As they grow, their calls become louder and have a longer duration.
 In addition, researchers have noticed that this call can also be heard when the chicks are still in the egg.